protozis/LBM_CYMB/physics.md

 ![bouncing](img/bouncing.png)

 You may ask: why the particles didn't bouncing like a billiard?
 This relate to the assumption of non-slip condition in fluid dynamics.
-In this condition, the fluid located at the surface of a solid object is consider to have zero relative velocity with the object.
-With the rule that bounce the particle right back to where its came from, the fluid faster then the object will be slow down and transfer the momentum to the object, and this is how we collect the shear stress from the fluid to the cylibder surface.
+In this condition, the fluid located at the surface of a solid object is considered to have zero relative velocity with the object.
+With the rule that bounce the particle right back to where its came from, the fluid faster then the object will be slow down and transfer the momentum to the object, and this is also how we collect the shear stress from the fluid to the cylinder surface.

 ## Dirty tricks
-Ok, we have finished those processes which are well tested and already been written into the papers.
-Now I have to show some sloppy and messy tricks I did to make things work, and it all caused by moving boundary.
+OK, we have finished those processes which are well tested and already been written into the papers.
+Now I have to show some tricks to accommodate moving boundary.

 ![tricks](img/tricks.png)

-When the cylinder is moving it will release nods that was covered in one side, and eat new nodes in another side.
-To those being release and need to be refuel, I will call it **refuel** nodes.
-As for those being eaten, I simply called it **eat** nodes.
+When the cylinder moves it will release nods that was covered in one side, and eat new nodes in another side.
+Those being release and needing refuel, will be called **refuel** nodes.
+Those newly covered nodes will be called **eat** nodes.

 ![refuel](img/refuel.png)

-This image describe what will happened in refuel nodes.
-If we ignore these nodes and do nothing, it may not cause serious problem if the step is small enough and the viscosity is low, but there will be a peak of noise in applied force when ever the cylinder move across a node.
-This is cause by the fact that in the moment of that crossing happen, only one side of the cylinder have make contact with fluid, the other side will have a vacancy zone.
+This image describe what happen in refuel nodes.
+If we ignore these nodes and do nothing, it may not cause serious problem if the step is small enough and the viscosity is low, but there will be a peak of noise in applied force whenever the cylinder moves across a node.
+This is because in the moment of that crossing happen, only one side of the cylinder is in contact with fluid, the other side will face a vacancy zone.
 With the force calculation is done by bouncing-back algorithm, the incremental total applied force will be highly unbalanced.
 To maintain the continuity of fluid , those particles which should advect into the empty slots between the time steps need to be refuel manually.
 We defined a ratio named `REFUEL_RTO`, and fill the empty slots with the density distributions in surrounding nodes multiplied with this ratio.

 ![eat](img/eat.png)

 And this is for eat nodes.
-If we ignore these nodes, the conservation of mass will be breaked (since what being eaten will be gone for ever) and the accuracy will drop significantly for a fluid with high viscosity.
+If we ignore these nodes, the conservation of mass will be broken (since what being eaten will be gone for ever) and the accuracy will drop significantly for a fluid with high viscosity.
 The density distributions in these eaten nodes will be pushed to surrounding nodes, after multiplied by a ration we defined named `EAT_RTO`.

 So, what make these tricks dirty?
 The reason is simple: we don't know how to choose the values properly before benchmarking.
-If the result shows that applied force is smooth and no shock wave apeared, then the values can be used.
+If the result shows that applied force is smooth and no shock wave appears, then the values can be used.

 ## That's all!
 For now.
 The simulation is faaaaar from perfect.
-Many issuses need to be solved and many details can be improved.
-What we have now is a simulation that can import some parameters and output a result, thats' all.
-Following issueses are worth studying in my opinion:
+Many issues need to be solved and many details can be improved.
+What we have now is a simulation that can import some parameters and output a result, that's all.
+Following issues are worth studying in my opinion:
 - Replace BGKW with multiple relaxation time for collision operator.
-- Remove dirty tricks and use interpolating bouncing-back algoritm for moving boundary.
+- Remove dirty tricks and use interpolating bouncing-back algorithm for moving boundary.
 - Calculate applied force with the calculation of surrounding pressure and shear stress with macroscopic fluid mechanics.